PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## Image Element

-Images can be placed in your window provide they are in PNG, GIF, PPM/PGM format.
+Images can be placed in your window provided they are in PNG, GIF, PPM/PGM format.
 JPGs cannot be shown because tkinter does not naively support JPGs.
 You can use the Python Imaging Library (PIL) package  to convert your image to PNG prior to calling PySimpleGUI if your images are in JPG format.

 ```python
 layout = [